 The exact cause of IBD in children is unknown.
 However, experts agree that the environment, genetics, and/or diet may have something to do with it.
 Scientists believe that an overactive immune system may trigger inflammation in response to an offending agent, like a virus or certain foods.
 Researchers are actively studying IBD to get to the bottom of possible causes, and hopefully help relieve IBD symptoms in children and adults.

-Most kids battle diarrhea — frequent, runny bowel movements (poop) — from time to time.
+Diarrhea is frequent, runny bowel movements (poop).
+Most kids battle diarrhea from time to time.
 The good news is that it usually doesn't last long and is more annoying than dangerous.
 Still, it's important to know how to relieve and even prevent diarrhea.

 What Causes Diarrhea?

-Diarrhea is usually brought on by gastrointestinal (GI) infections caused by germs (viruses, bacteria, or parasites).
+Diarrhea is usually caused by gastrointestinal (GI) infections caused by germs (viruses, bacteria, or parasites).
+A diet high in sugar (for instance, from drinking lots of juice) also can bring on diarrhea.

 Viral gastroenteritis (often called the "stomach flu") is a common cause of diarrhea and, often, nausea and vomiting.
 It can spread through a household, school, or childcare center quickly.
 The symptoms usually last just a few days, but kids (especially babies) who can't get enough fluids can become dehydrated.